CSCfi/csc-user-guide/docs/cloud/fgci/fgci-grid-certificates.md

 one machine to another. *My Certificates* can also do conversions between different certificate formats.
 The *My Certificates* tool can be found at

+# NOTE.
+THIS IS OUT OF DATE
+!!! warning
+    SUI is no longer available. arcrunner etc. are not installed on puhti UPDATE NEEDED

    <span
 lang="en-IE"><https://sui.csc.fi/group/sui/my-certificates></span>